 Did you know that individuals with sleep apnea will stop breathing multiples times a night?
 Sleep apnea is a serious medical condition that can cause other medical complications, such as daytime fatigue, high blood pressure, heart problems and Type 2 diabetes, and it can directly impact a bed partner’s sleep.
 Luckily, most types of sleep disordered breathing can be treated.
-If you would like to schedule an appointment for sleep apnea treatment in Reno, Nevada, at Northern Nevada Center for Orofacial Pain with our orofacial pain practitioner, call 775-583-7755 today.
+If you would like to schedule an appointment for sleep apnea treatment in Reno, Nevada, at Reno Facial Pain & Sleep Group with our orofacial pain practitioner, call 775-583-7755 today.

 What Is Sleep Apnea?